 - Cook the onion in a saucepan for about 10 minutes then add the spice paste and cook for another 3 minutes, stirring.
 Then add the tomatoes and salt, cover and leave to cook over a low heat for another 8 minutes.

 - Remove the lid and continue to cook for about 5 minutes.
-Add the chicken and about 200ml of boiling water from the kettle.
+Add the chicken.
+If you feel it needs it because there isn't much sauce then add about 200ml of boiling water from the kettle.
 Put the lid on and let it simmer for about 20 minutes.

 - Remove the lid and let the sauce reduce little.